me-box/me-box.github.io/events/2017/mozfest/prep.md

 ## To be prepared for the day

 You need a computer capable of running Docker.
-Cloning our repo uses approximatley 2GB of data so could you please do this before attending the venue to avoid overloading the WiFi.
+Cloning our repo uses approximately 2GB of data so could you please do this before attending the venue to avoid overloading the WiFi.

 Relvant links: